cyberrumor/ammo/README.md

 # TODO
 - Extract files from ~/Downloads to oom's mod dir
+- Handle mods that are packaged like this: modname/extra_folder/Data
 - Enable the `delete` command.
-- More robust handling of mods that are packaged wierd.
 - handle FOMOD installers?
 - handle BAIN installers?
 - logging
-- Get a list of game names and steam APP IDs
-- Enable use on multiple games
+- Enable easier use on multiple games.

 # Dependencies
 - Linux version of Steam with proton enabled